Importance And Significance Of Dhanteras

 As per the legend, during Samudra Manthan when the demons (asuras) and gods (devatas) were churning the mighty ocean in order to drill out the divine nectar amrit which is believed to bestow one with immortality, many precious items emerged out from the depths of the ocean.
 Some of these are Airawat (white elephant) and other such items which were taken by the gods and demons as per their interests and liking.
 And during the process of churning, on the auspicious day of Dhanteras, Goddess Lakshmi emerged out from the depths of the ocean with a dazzling light, smiling face and with a pot full of gold coins in her hands.
 Thus the day is considered highly auspicious and is dedicated to Goddess Lakshmi.
 In other words, the day is considered as the birth day of Goddess Lakshmi, though not in the true sense.
 From thence, Dhanteras has great significance in bringing wealth and prosperity to the family.

-As per other historical story, in the olden days there ruled a king named Hema whose son was short lived and as per the some prediction, he life would come to an end on the fourth day after his marriage.
+As per other historical story, in the olden days there ruled a king named Hema whose son was short lived and as per some prediction, his life would come to an end on the fourth day after his marriage.
 However, the parents in view of giving him all the pleasures of life got him married to a young girl.
 As a true Hindu wife, the lady surrounded her husband with gold and silver coins and lit lamps in the entire premises which spread dazzling light in the atmosphere.
 She did not allow her husband to sleep but kept him awake by telling him religious stories and singing bhajans the entire night.
 As schedule, Lord Yama (the Hindu god of death) arrived on time to take away the life of the young prince.
 But due to the dazzling light he find it difficult to enter the premises.
 In addition to this, he was mesmerized listening to the bhajans sung by the young newly wed bride.
 Thus the time was out and Yama had to return without taking the life of the young prince.
 Thus the newly wed bride could succeed in her mission and saved her husband's life.

 The day is celebrated in different regions in different ways, however the significance and its importance remains unaltered and people celebrate the festival with great fervor.